- Last Modified:

 - When new content is created or existing content is edited in TERMINALFOUR, the status is set to Pending and it appears in the Approval queue.

-- Content with the status of Draft does not appear in the Approval menu and will not be published to your site, unless there is a previously approved version of the content.
+- Content with the status of Draft does not appear in the Approval menu and will not be published to your site unless there is a previously approved version of the content.
 Draft content, when completed, must be approved before publishing.
+Ea

 - Content with the status of Rejected is never published to your site.
 Rejected content, after possible remedial actions, must be approved before it can be published.

-- If content is assigned to a Workflow, approving the content advances it to the next step in the workflow.
+- If a Content Item is assigned to a Workflow, approving the content advances it to the next step in the workflow.

 - You can approve content from the Direct edit screen.